 Then measure the end panels and make a list of the sizes you need.
 You can order the plywood cut to rough size from some online suppliers, or figure out how many 4 x 8-ft. sheets of 1/4- in. plywood to buy from the lumberyard.
 The face frames on most modern cabinets overhang the end panel slightly.
 Rather than cut off this overhang, which is messy and time-consuming, We created a flush surface by gluing a filler panel to the end first.
 Most cabinets have either a 1/8-in. or a 1/4-in. overhang, so check yours and buy the appropriate thickness of plywood or hardboard to fill the space.
 Finally, make a list of the moldings you’ll need, including the toe-kick cover.

-You’ll also need denatured alcohol, rags, medium-grit sanding sponge, construction adhesive, 3/4-in. brad nails and a stain pen and colored putty to match the new stain color.
+You’ll also need denatured alcohol, rags, medium-grit sanding sponge, construction adhesive, 3/4-in. brad nails and a stain pen and colored wood putty, not wood filler to match the new stain color.

 Prepare the Cabinets

 Since the sanding involved creates a little dust, We recommend emptying the cabinets before you start.
 Next, remove the doors by unscrewing the hinges from the face frame.
 Also, remove or modify the drawer fronts.
 There are two types of drawers.
 On most new cabinets, the drawer front is a separate piece and can be taken off by removing the screws from inside the drawer.
 But some drawer fronts are attached to the drawer sides.
 If you have this type of drawer, you’ll have to take the drawer out and remove the overhanging parts of the front by sawing them off.
 Then you’ll screw through the old drawer fronts to attach the new ones.